deconf/Analytics-Insights/readme.txt

 - Bug Fix: PHP notice while no View is assigned to a new network site
 - Enhancement: French translation updated
 - Enhancement: Romanian translation updated
 - Enhancement: display an admin notice after manual and automatic updates
+- Enhancement: small I18N tweaks and POT file update
+- Enhancement: introducing last 14 days range in items reports
+- Enhancement: introducing last 365 days range for all reports
+- Enhancement: set the last selected report and date range as default for subsequent requests

 = 4.8 =
 - Enhancement: optimize the number of ajax requests